rspamd/rspamd/doc/quickstart.md

 ## Rmilter setup

-When you are done with postfix/dovecot/redis initial setup, it might be a good idea to setup Rmilter.
-Rmilter is used to connect postfix (or sendmail) with rspamd.
+When you are done with Postfix/Dovecot/Redis initial setup, it might be a good idea to setup Rmilter.
+Rmilter is used to connect Postfix (or Sendmail) with Rspamd.
 It can alter messages, change subject, reject spam, perform greylisting, check rate limits and even sign messages for authorized users/networks with DKIM signatures.

 To install Rmilter, please follow the instructions on the [downloads page](/downloads.html) but install `rmilter` package instead of `rspamd`.
 With the default configuration, Rmilter will use Redis and Rspamd on the local machine.
 You might want to change the bind settings as the default settings the use of unix sockets which might not work in some circumstances.
-To use TCP sockets for rmilter, you can set the `bind_socket` option according to your postfix setup:
+To use TCP sockets for Rmilter, you can set the `bind_socket` option according to your Postfix setup:

 	bind_socket = inet:9900@127.0.0.1;

 For advanced setup, please check the [Rmilter documentation](/rmilter/).
 Rmilter starts as daemon (e.g. by typing `service rmilter start`) and writes output to the system log.
-If you have a systemd-less system, then you can check rmilter logs in the `/var/log/mail.log` file.
+If you have a systemd-less system, then you can check Rmilter logs in the `/var/log/mail.log` file.
 For systemd, please check your OS documentation about reading logs as the exact command might differ from system to system.

 ## Rspamd installation